Physician Assistant License Renewal

 The Board will send a Certified Letter of Notice for “failure to register” to any physician assistant who is 30 days delinquent in renewing his or her license.
 (Notices are sent to the PA’s last known mailing address.)
 If there is no response from that PA within 30 days, the license will automatically become inactive.
 No other notice will be sent.
 A physician assistant may NOT practice medical acts in North Carolina while their license is inactive.

-The annual license renewal fee for physician assistants is $100.
-Physician assistants who fail to renew within 30 days of their birthday, as required under state law, must pay a $20 late fee in addition to the renewal fee.
+The annual license renewal fee for physician assistants is $140, effective April 1, 2019.
+Physician assistants who fail to renew within 30 days of their birthday, as required under state law, will pay a renewal fee of $165.

 A physician assistant must complete at least 50 hours of American Academy of Physician Assistants Category I continuing medical education (CME) every two years.
 CME documentation must be available for inspection by the board or its agent upon request.
 The two year period shall run from the physician assistant’s birthday, beginning in the year 1999, or the first birthday following initial licensure, whichever occurs later.